goharbor/community/proposals/arm64-support-harbor.md

 This proposal introduces native Arm64 builds for Harbor components using `Docker Build` and multi-architecture manifests.
 Each image is tested and published in a way that maintains compatibility with existing Amd64-based deployments.

+This proposal does not alter Harbor’s functionality.
+It extends the build and release process so every Harbor component is published as a multi-architecture image (amd64 + arm64) under the official goharbor/* namespace.

+During development and testing, prototype images were published under ranichowdary/* for validation.
+For upstream adoption, all images will use the official goharbor/* repositories.

 ## Design Goals

 Build Harbor component images (core, jobservice, registryctl, etc.) for both Arm64 and Amd64 using native compilation per architecture and multi-arch manifest merging.